Advertiser Disclosure

 Most loyalty programs allow members to extend certain benefits to themselves and one guest, which is something you can look to maximize if you’re playing the game with a partner.

 One example is Priority Pass, the world’s largest airport lounge network with over 1,200 lounges around the world.
-You get Priority Pass membership as a perk of the American Express Platinum Card and the American Express Business Platinum Card, and you’re allowed unlimited visits together with one guest.
+You get Priority Pass membership as a perk of the American Express Platinum Card and the Business Platinum Card from American Express, and you’re allowed unlimited visits together with one guest.

 That means that as long as one of you is holding either one of those cards at any given time, then both of you will enjoy lounge access when travelling together.

-So as you’re cycling through the higher-end Amex cards in order to collect the bonuses, you can maintain uninterrupted lounge access along your travels as long as you put some thought into the timing of your applications and cancellations.
+So as you’re considering the higher-end Amex cards, you can maintain uninterrupted lounge access along your travels as long as you put some thought into the timing of your applications.

 Time your credit card applications to enjoy unfettered benefits, such as lounge access